myselfadityaranjan/cura-Swin-UNETR-bts/README.md

 ## Training Results (DICE+Loss)

-After training this pipeline for 10 epochs on the BraTS 2021 dataset (using the reduced fallback Swin UNETR variant), the following DICE metrics were observed:
+After training this pipeline for 10 epochs on the BraTS 2021 dataset (using the reduced fallback Swin-UNETR variant), the following DICE metrics were observed:

 <p align="center">
   <img src="images/graph_metrics/Validation_Dice_by_Class.png" alt="Per-Channel metrics for DICE (ET, WT, TC)" width="800"/>